Are you wondering what is a personal essay? Discover more about personal essay, its examples and structures.

 A Final Word on What Is a Personal Essay

-A personal essay can be an effective tool to showcase your writing skills and engage readers in your writing.
+A personal essay showcases your writing skills to readers, editors, academics and interviewers.
 It takes the reader on a journey that is personal to you because it is your journey.
+It’s a popular form of literary expression for many non-fiction writers, across genres.
+And confessional personal essays are increasingly popular online too.

-The personal essay is often an important part of both college admittance and job selection, which is why this skill is so vital.
-Learn how to write one well, and you will be ready for whatever the future holds.
+The personal essay is often an important part of both college admittance and job selection.
+It demonstrates your abilities with the written word and reveals who you are as a person, which is why it’s a vital skill.
+Learn how to write a personal esay well, and you will be ready for whatever the future holds.

 Need help?
 Check out our guide to the best essay checkers.